digital-services-act/transparency-database/resources/markdown/research-api.md

 6.&nbsp;The maximum result size is 1000 rows per query and there is no pagination support.

-7.&nbsp;In line with the DSA Transparency Database [data retention policy](/page/data-retention-policy), the statement_index only contains statements of reasons submitted by platforms within the last 6 months.
+7.&nbsp;In line with the DSA transparency database [data retention policy](/page/data-retention-policy), the statement_index only contains statements of reasons submitted by platforms within the last 6 months.
 As such, older statements are not available through these API endpoints.